 Incompatible Substances

-• Likely to increase risk to people, property and the environment when mixed or brought into contact with another substance
+• Likely to interact with other goods, increasing the risk when mixed or brought into contact with the dangerous goods;

-• Listed in the Australian Dangerous Goods Code or NZS 5433 as being incompatible
+• Listed in the Australian Dangerous Goods Code or the Australian Standard AS 3833; or

-• Declared by the local regulatory authority as being incompatible
+• Deemed by the regulatory authority as being incompatible.

 Substances That React Dangerously